chgebhardt/picam_sync_neuro/README.md

 - project initiation:
   - open jupyter notebook and start project_initiation.ipynb, choose datadir (=folder to where fetch_exp transferred the experiment files from the Pis), fps (frames per second) and the experiment identifier (yyyymmdd_e#)
-    *this script converts the h264 movies to mp4 (needs ffmpeg) and extracts the intensity values of the blinking LEDs per PiCamera to csv files (needed for synchronization)*
+    *this script converts the h264 movies to mp4 (requires ffmpeg) and extracts the intensity values of the blinking LEDs per PiCamera to csv files (needed for synchronization)*

 - open analysis_pipeline.ipynb, choose datadir and experiment identifier (yyyymmdd_e#)
   - this script loads first the PiCamera data (frame timing and extracted LED intensity values / LED blink timing from all Picameras) and saves in a dictionary picam_dict